 A: Anything that’s rustic and slow cooked with full bodied spices but if I had to pick one it would be hot steamed Momos with spicy tomato broth from Nepal.
 Any day, any time.

 Q: Most memorable journey:

 A: Whale watching in a rather small and extremely fast rubber boat in Quebec, Canada in 2014.
-For someone from of a landlocked country it was an unreal experience.
+For someone from a landlocked country, it was an unreal experience.
 Getting very close to a couple of mating Leopards in Satpura National Park in India in 2014 was incredibly thrilling too.

 Q: Favourite travel advice: